Lednerb/vestacp-backup-manager/README.md

 ##Introduction
 VestaCP creates by default a daily backup on the Server with all eMails, databases, webfolders and domain configurations.

-With this managaer, a __bash-script__ that you can run via a cronjob, all the backups will be downloaded to your local HDD.
+This Manager is based on a __bash-script__ that you are able run via a cronjob.

-Too old backups will be deleted from the server, so you will save diskspace, without the need to remove them manually.
+It downloads backups from VestCP to your local HDD and will delete old backups from the server automatically.

 ##Getting started
 To use the script you just need to set up a ssh-key on your backup machine (e.g. a Raspberry Pi, local pc) and configure a cronjob.